New York Giants, NFL

 Before going pro, Lawrence played college football for the University of North Carolina.
 Playing both defensive lineman and linebacker, Lawrence was team captain during his senior season and recorded 16 sacks.
 That same year, he set numerous defensive records and was recognized as a consensus first-team All-American and the Atlantic Coast Conference Player of the Year.
 The Tar Heels later retired Lawrence’s number 98 jersey.

-Round of Golf$5,000Lawrence will complete your foursome for a round of golf.
+Round of Golf in Florida$5,000Lawrence will complete your foursome for a round of golf down in Florida.
 He'll be the perfect fourth for your Sunday outing, and will spice up the round with tales from his time in the pros.
 (Up to 5 hours)

 Lunch or Dinner$12,500Lawrence will join you and your small group of up to 6 people for lunch or dinner.
 You choose the restaurant and you choose what you want to talk about.
 Lawrence will share stories from his career.